Skip to main content

 “Someone I feel comfortable with.”

-And that’s true — but personality alone isn’t enough.
+And while that is true, personality alone just isn’t enough.

-• Experience in the style of garden you want
+• Their experience in the style of garden you want

 • Knowledge of compliance and building requirements (easements, permits, regulations)

-• The level of horticultural expertise you need
+• The level of horticultural expertise your garden will need

 • Their ability to work with trusted landscapers (if they don’t build themselves)